-JumpStart participant had some experience, but wanted assistance pursuing a career as a train conductor.
-After researching the conductor programs, he was concerned about his ability to be successful in this type of position due to his learning disability and decided that he wanted to study automotive technology instead.
-He received assistance with graduating high school and applied to Oakton Community College.
+This JumpStart participant received assistance in exploring career choices that matched with his skills and interests.
+It was determined that automotive technology would be a good fit for him.
+He received academic assistance and graduated high school and applied to Oakton Community College.
 While working at Little Caesars Pizza, he was scouted by Jiffy Lube employees who were getting lunch.
 Because of his friendly outgoing character, they asked him if he was interested in a job at Jiffy Lube.
-Given that he had an interest in automotive, he quickly said yes!
+Given that he had an interest in autos, he quickly said yes!

-He attended Oakton and quickly realized that e-learning was not for him and ultimately failed his class.
+He attended Oakton and quickly realized that e-learning was not for him and did not do well in his class.
 He was also let go from Jiffy Lube for a short time due to cutbacks from the pandemic, but he stayed positive and was rehired a few months later.
 He also resumed his studies at Oakton and is retaking the automotive class since it is now available in person.
 He has persevered and grown a lot in the past year and is more focused and determined to create a plan for his future.
-He has now been working at Jiffy Lube for a year and a half and is on a successful path to taking more classes to pursue a certificate in Automotive Technology.
+He has now been working at Jiffy Lube over two years and is on a successful path to his certificate in Automotive Technology.

 Student came to Maine Township District 207’s JumpStart Youth Employment Program as a 17 year old high school senior, new to the school district.
 She had never had formal work experience, but needed to find a job soon.